What is GDPR?

 Customers with requisite user permissions can manually log in to Site24x7's web client using their valid credentials and correct their inaccurate or incomplete personal data.
 Additionally, they can update any personal data using our documented RESTful APIs.

-Users can request Site24x7 to securely migrate their data from our data centers in the US to the ones in the EU, and vice versa, without affecting the usability of that data.
-Users can also securely log in to their account and export both the sub-users list, the monitor meta data and the reporting data in CSV format.
+Users can request Site24x7 to securely migrate their data from our data centers in the US, India, China or Australia to the ones in the EU, and vice versa, without affecting the usability of that data.
+Users can also securely log in to their account and export both the sub-users list, the monitor metadata, and the reporting data in CSV format.
 The sub-users list includes information on data subjects and the monitors list includes information on monitored networks and resources.

 Site24x7 uses public cloud providers and other service providers to better support our customers.
 You can find a list of sub-processors along with the type of service they provide here.